-The application does not present inconveniences for its use in the case of people of this group, since its strong point is visual, so that anyone with a hearing problem can use the app and learn Braille, through the functions included in the app Furthermore, it has the option of activating the vibration effect when the answer is wrong, which can be interesting for some people with hearing difficulties, when it comes to identifying whether they have failed or not.
+The application does not present inconveniences for its use in the case of people of this group, since its strong point is visual, so that anyone with a hearing problem can use the app and learn Braille, through the functions included in the app Furthermore, it has the option of activating the vibration effect when the answer is wrong, which may be interesting for some people with hearing difficulties, when it comes to identifying whether they have failed or not.

 People with physical difficulties

-Although the application is not focused on this group, it could be used with the various necessary adaptations, in the event that the user's specific need requires it, such as those that affect motor skills of the upper extremities.
+Although the application is not focused on this group, it could be used with the various necessary adaptations, in the event that the specific need of the user requires it, such as those that affect the motor skills of the upper extremities.
 This part of the group could use it without problems thanks to the existing buttons for Android, which facilitate access to the functionality of the app without any complications, it would be enough to install the button on the device, an app to configure it and once activated, we could use the application comfortably.

 In this section, it is important to mention the almost perfect balance of the app between simplicity, content and ease of use.
 It has few buttons, which makes all activities and options highly visible, just by opening the application.
-If we want to access the settings, the access icon is very visible, as it is located on a large button on the main screen, making it highly visible, even for those who have some visual difficulty or for older people to be able to identify them correctly. .
+If we want to access the settings, the access icon is very visible, since it is located in a large button on the main screen, making it highly visible, even for those who have some visual difficulty or for older people to be able to identify them correctly. .

-Another notable aspect is that we have most of the activities and options available in the app, on the main interface, which avoids complications to access the function we want and each activity when selected, shows in a window, the exercises and options of the same available, leaving the structure of the app very well organized.
+Another notable aspect is that we have most of the activities and options available in the app, in the main interface, which avoids complications to access the function we want and each activity when selected, shows in a window, the exercises and options of the same available, leaving the structure of the app very well organized.

 In summary, the interaction with the application is quite intuitive and well designed, offering an agile and intuitive access.